Tanya401/Tanya401/README.md

 - 👋 Hi, I’m Tanya Ahuja
 - 👀 I’m interested in learning and contributing
 - 🌱 I’m currently working on my problem solving skills
-- 💞️ I’m looking forward to learn and grow
+- 💞️ I’m looking forward to gain and grow
 - 🌸 You can reach me at:
 [LinkedIn](https://www.linkedin.com/in/tanya-ahuja-813051203/)